Detravious Jamari Brinkley | Research

 Research interests

-My research interest is at the intersection of theoretical and applied time series, with a focus on
+My research interest lie at the intersection of NLP and time series for real-time systems.

 • mix-frequencies forecasting